jakubsob/jakubsob.github.io/src/content/blog/3-step-guide-for-building-plots-faster-with-tdd/index.md/index.md

 ---
-title: '3-Step Guide For Building Plots Faster With Test Driven Development.'
+title: '3-Step Guide to Building Plots Faster with Test Driven Development'
-description: ''
+description: 'Discover how to use TDD and approval testing to rapidly develop and test plots in R.'
 pubDate: 'Oct 29 2023'
 tags: ["r", "tests", "tdd", "ui"]
 ---